 Some weeks ago I found this new software called: Synthesia. they claim it is “A fun way to learn how to play the piano…” that sounds interesting.

 In my early years of piano playing, I spent most of my time playing scales, reading sheet music, and practising some practical pieces… Not these big beautiful pieces like Mozarts Moonlight Sonate or your favourite movie theme.
-(Mine is Pirates of the Carabian, uhh awesome!)
+(Mine is Pirates of the Carabian, uhh that’s awesome!)

 It was fine, but it could definitely be more fun.
 So let’s see if this software actually makes practice efficient and fun!